Josh Shapiro secures endorsements for vice president from heavy-hitters in Pennsylvania

 NEW CASTLE, Pa.
 (KDKA) — With Vice President Kamala Harris locking up enough support from Democratic delegates to earn the party's presidential nomination, who will be her running mate?

-The vetting process is underway, and Pennsylvania Gov. Josh Shapiro is on the shortlist.
+The vetting process is underway, and Pennsylvania Gov. Josh Shapiro is among the potential candidates.

 In New Castle on Wednesday, Shapiro said no matter what side of the aisle voters are on, they should know the state is a big deal in the upcoming election.